University of Houston

-With more than $160 million in research expenditures in FY 2017*, the University of Houston is home to five national research centers and 25 university research centers and institutes.
-In order to enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University established six interdisciplinary research clusters.
-These clusters are powerful centers of creativity where teams of researchers from a wide range of disciplines collaborate across traditional boundaries to bring research knowledge to bear on issues of intellectual, scientific, social, economic, environmental and cultural importance.
+With more than $177 million in research expenditures in FY 2018*, the University of Houston is home to five national research centers and 25 university research centers and institutes.
+In order to enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University has established four interdisciplinary research areas.
+These are powerful centers of creativity where teams of researchers from a wide range of disciplines collaborate across traditional boundaries to bring research knowledge to bear on issues of intellectual, scientific, social, economic, environmental and cultural importance.